ebulllience/aryzach.github.io/_posts/2021-10-09-quicklearn-networking.markdown

 3. and is very honest about what she knows and doesn't, which makes it both approachable to learn from, and feels more like I'm learning this with a friend
 4. and I'm in a time crunch and they're generally short posts
 5. and I don't have a specific end goal yet, and this covers lots of topics in a non-abstract way
+6. and I want to have seen a lot of problems and solutions / tools before, so when I come across something similar, I know where to look

 At work, all I know so far is that we have to setup a physical firewall, and that we can't get a VPN (currently Nord VPN) to work.
 And that these two combined are likely to cause more issues.
 This is my third day!